krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

   </div>
 </div>

+Finally figure 22 shows the cumulative average of the mass contribution.
+Each point in this chart represents the cumulative average of the mass contributions for the window $[1,j]$  which is the sum of the value in column j divided by the number of non-zero rows in the sub-matrix spanned by the columns in $[1,j]

-Finally figure 22 shows the cumulative average of the mass contribution, which as we can see converges to a limit.
+As we can see, this curve converges to a limit.

 <div style="text-align: center; margin:2em">
   <img src="../assets/pandoc/avg_mass_contribution_per_signal.png" width="600px" />